pierre-r/FB_Import/README.md

 TODO
 ====

-- delete post, post field and featured image when removing post from trash
+- delete post, post fields and featured image when permanently remove post
-- add option to choose the post status to publish (published or draft)
+- add option to choose the post status to publish (published - pending - draft)